 By W.J.
 King, with revisions and additions by James G. Skakoon, 100 pages, published in 1944 (first edition under the name The Unwritten Laws of Engineering), and in 2001 (first edition for The Unwritten Laws of Business), 2007, 2008 (additional editions) and finally in 2012 (current revised version).

 This little book (size-wise) is the epitome of a universal short and concise text that has outlasted generations and specializations.
 First published in 1944 under the name The Unwritten Laws of Engineering, was republished under the same title in 2001 after some touching up.
 Two more editions were published in 2007 and 2008.
 In 2012, an updated revision was made.

 William Swanson acknowledged this and apologized.
 Suddenly, public attention was turned towards the original work, very intelligently renamed by its editor under its current title, which represents the universal appeal of its contents very well.

 Even though it was conceived by an engineer for engineers, the 63 recommended rules go beyond this sector and apply to anyone who ends up working in a team, whether you are at the very bottom or the very top of the ladder.
 Some may seem obvious, but according to the author, they are all without exception often forgotten within organizations, from small businesses to multinational corporations.

-Here are the 63 rules, summarized for the most post – I have not listed the ones that are pretty self-explanatory:
+Here are the 63 rules, summarized for the most post – I have not listed the pretty self-explanatory ones:

 Chapter 1: Concerning Work